Toilet Paper and Facemasks, Icons of the Pandemic

 And one more thing: throw them in the trash can after use and not on the street.
 There is enough litter already.
 Many face masks can also simply be washed, by the way.

 Of course, also the icon of this second wave found its way to a cartographic meme.
-But here too I would like to state that the 388 mouth masks that together form the world map below were digitally generated.
+But here too I would like to state that the 388 face masks that together form the world map below were digitally generated.
 Not a street has been polluted and not a mask has been wasted to produce the map.

 I like to make triptychs, but in this case I hope it will be limited to two covid-related world maps.
 Nobody is looking forward to a third wave.